sylhare/sylhare.github.io/_posts/2024/2024-04-26-Software-architecture.md

     E -->|implementation| S((System))
 ```

-The conceptual side is not often under any particular rules, so meta architecture doesn't really apply.
+The conceptual side is not often under any particular rules, so meta-architecture doesn't really apply.
 But you could have in a different company, a tool of preference to write the diagrams or a specific colour scheme.
 I did not mention it, but as opposed to the high-level view,
 the low-level architecture is when you start touching the actual code of the system deep inside one of its components.